+ Private view 8th Nov 2011 at the Barcelona Museum of Contemporary Art [MACBA]

 ---

-Private view 9th June 2010 at the Museo de la Ciudad, Madrid Profecías, un diálogo entre la fotografía española del siglo XIX y autores contemporáneos
+Private view 9th June 2010 at the Museo de la Ciudad, Madrid PROFECIAS.
+Un diálogo entre la fotografía española del siglo XIX y autores contemporáneos

 La exposición Profecías, un proyecto del Fondo Fotográfico de la Universidad de Navarra, es un diálogo entre el origen y el presente de la fotografía.
 La muestra incluye un centenar de fotografías del siglo XIX -obras maestras de la fotografía española-, y los desarrollos fotográficos de 13 autores contemporáneos que han creado nuevas obras a partir de una revisión de estas piezas.
 Curated by: Rafael Levenfeld and Valentín Vallhonrat